ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-setup-additional-currencies.md

 ---
-title: Setting Up Additional Currencies| Microsoft Docs
+title: Set Up Additional Currencies
 description: Your general ledger is set up to use your local currency (LCY), and another currency is set up as an additional currency, with a current exchange rate assigned.
-services: project-madeira
-documentationcenter: ''
-author: SorenGP
+author: edupont04

 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: multiple currencies
+ms.search.keywords: multiple currencies, foreign exchange rates ms.search.form: 5, 16,118, 483, 495
-ms.date: 04/01/2021
+ms.date: 07/23/2021
 ms.author: edupont

 ---
 # Nastavení přídavné měny pro hlášení

 Vzhledem k tomu, že společnosti působí ve stále více zemích nebo oblastech, je důležitější, aby byly schopny kontrolovat a vykazovat finanční údaje ve více než jedné měně.

+> [!NOTE]
+> In [!INCLUDE[prod_short](includes/prod_short.md)] if you are looking for real time information about foreign exchange (FX) rates or historical rates, you will find it referred to as currency.
+In addition to this article, see also [Update Currency Exchange Rates](finance-how-update-currencies.md).

 Finance jsou nastaveny tak, aby používaly lokální měnu (LM), ale můžete je nastavit tak, aby používaly i jinou měnu s přiřazeným aktuálním směnným kurzem.
 By designating a second currency as a so-called additional reporting currency, [!INCLUDE[prod_short](includes/prod_short.md)] will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as VAT entries.

 > [!Warning]
-> The Additional Reporting Currency functionality should not be used as a basis for financial statement translation.
+> The Additional Reporting Currency functionality should not be used as a basis for financial statement translation unless you understand the limitations.
 Nejedná se o nástroj, který může provádět převody zahraničních dceřiných účetních závěrek v rámci konsolidace společnosti.
-Přídavnou měnu pro hlášení lze použít pouze k přípravě sestav v jiné měně, jako by tato měna byla lokální měnou společnosti.
+The additional reporting currency can only be used to prepare reports in another currency, as if that currency was the company's local currency.
+>
+> For example, you have a large amount of accounts receivable in British pounds (GBP), and you have set up your additional reporting currency (ACY) to be GBP.
+In this scenario, amounts in the accounts receivable that use GBP will not be adjusted for currency exchange gains/losses in the ACY, only amounts in the accounts receivable that are in other currencies.
+That means that if you use ACY to report your financial statements, it might result in understated or overstated outstanding balances of accounts receivable.

 ## Zobrazení sestav a částek v přídavné měně
 Použití přídavné měny pro hlášení může pomoci procesu vykazování pro společnost v následujících případech: